-Today, we are going to share with you how to grow your CPF investment money in a no-brainer way.
+Today, we are going to share with you how to invest your CPF Investment Scheme (CPFIS) in a no-brainer way.

 The best part?

-You need not be financial savvy to do this.
+You need not be financially savvy to do this.
 A beginner can do it!

 And I’ll reveal the exact step-by-step process, which you can follow easily.

 What Is CPF Investment Scheme (CPFIS)?

-It is to provide option to CPF members (apply to Permanent Residents (PR) and Singapore Citizens only) to invest their investible savings in their CPF Ordinary Account (OA) and Special Account (SA) in various instruments such as insurance products, unit trusts, fixed deposits, bonds and shares.
+It is to provide options to CPF members (apply to Permanent Residents (PR) and Singapore Citizens only) to invest their investible savings in their CPF Ordinary Account (OA) and Special Account (SA) in various instruments such as investment-linked insurance products, unit trusts, fixed deposits, bonds, and shares in Singapore.

-The Average CPF Interest Rate is 2.5% to 4% for Ordinary Account.
-Check their latest interest rate here.
+The average CPF interest rate is 2.5% to 4% for the Ordinary Account.
+Check the latest CPF interest rate here.
 Below is the latest CPF rate (1 April 2023 to 30 June 2023).